HerveFrezza-Buet/exam-tp-info/README.md

 find . -maxdepth 1 \( -name '*.hpp' -o -name '*.cpp' \) -exec tpinf-make-subject-source.py \{} exam \;
 ```

-It invokes `tpinf-make-*` filtering scripts provided by tpinf.
+The above commands invoke `tpinf-make-*` filtering scripts provided by tpinf.

 Within the `tpinf_open_answer... tpinf_close_answer` sections, extra
 pragma can be introduced.
 These are tags for the corrector.
 It looks like